tripal/tripald3/README.md

 </script>
 ```

-4. There is no step #4.
-You're done!
+5. There is no step #5; you're done!

 ## Additional Documentation
 1. Examples on how to use each chart in `templates/tripald3_demo_page.tpl.php` and viewed at Admin » Tripal » Extension Modules » Tripal D3 Diagrams » Demo